 In a way, the non-food preps we need to store in our pantry can be a little harder to gauge.
 To make things easier for me to track, I jot down items on a calendar whenever I break out something like a can of Lysol, paper plates, or TP.

-If I know a roll of toilet paper lasts us a day and a half, it’s simple math to figure how many we need for any number of months we wish to stock up on.
+If I know a roll of toilet paper lasts us a day and a half, it’s simple math to figure out how many we need for any number of months we wish to stock up on.

 Long-Term Food Storage